utahstate/sysadmin-exercise/README.md

    - Access the application in your web browser by navigating to `http://your_vm_ip:80`.

 ## Conclusion

-You have successfully set up a virtual machine, installed Docker, pulled the `usuit/sysadmin-exercise:20231030` Docker image, and run it inside the VM.

 There is a web page running inside the Docker container.
 Further instructions are found on the web page.